hbfv/hbfv.github.io/README.md

 # hbfv.github.io
-# just a page i use to brwose websites i frequently use
+# Just a page I created to browse websites I frequently use.